AbhinavaNoob/Password_Check_Using_C/README.md

-# FakeOS
+# Password
-This isn't real OS as I suck at making OSes.
-I just made one fake OS even CLI based again suck at SDL and GTK
+This isn't GUI thing as I suck at them.
+Its just ahh CLI based thing.